neotantrix/FFXIV-Anti-AFK/README.md

 <br>
 DISCLAIMER: <br>
-‣ This is created for demonstration and proof of concept purposes only. <br> ‣ By downloading you explictly agree any consequence that may result from its use is the sole responsiblity of the end user.
-Be good humans. <br>
+‣ This is created for demonstration and proof of concept purposes only. <br> ‣ By downloading you agree any consequence that may result from its use is the sole responsiblity of the end user. <br>
 <br>
 DESCRIPTION: <br>
 ‣ This software will find the FFXIV process, activate the window and press the key 'i' then sleep for 120 seconds and loop. <br>